+Prior to January 1, 2018, the Company recognized revenue in accordance with ASC 605.
 The Company determined that there were five deliverables under the Roche collaboration: (i) a non-transferable, sub-licensable and non-exclusive license to use the Company's intellectual property and collaboration compounds to conduct research activities;(ii) conducting research and development activities through Phase 1 clinical trials under the research plan; (iii) providing pre-clinical and clinical supply of collaboration compounds; (iv) participation on a joint research committee (JRC) and joint development committee (JDC); and (v) regulatory responsibilities under Phase 1 clinical trials.

 The Company determined that the license did not have value to Roche on a stand-alone basis due to the specialized nature of the research activities to be provided by the Company that are not available in the marketplace and the fact that the license is to perform research and development only.
 Therefore, the license has limited value without the performance of the research and development activities and is not separable.
 The pre-clinical and clinical supply activities are integral to the performance of the research and development activities and can only be used for the performance of such activities, and the regulatory responsibilities are dependent on the research and development activities.
 The Company determined that the best estimate for the selling price of the JRC and JDC participation was inconsequential.
 Accordingly, the Company combined the license, pre-clinical and clinical supply, JRC and JDC participation and regulatory responsibilities deliverables with the research and development activities, the last item to be delivered in the arrangement, as one unit of accounting.
 The Company is recognizing the total allocable arrangement consideration consisting of the upfront payment of \$45.0 million as revenue on a straight-line basis over the Company's best estimate of the period it expects to perform research and development activities.
-The Company expects the services to be delivered ratably.

 The Company evaluated whether the option fees that may be received in connection with the Roche agreement are substantive.
-The Company concluded that the option fees were substantive due to the uncertainty around whether the goals of the collaboration will be achieved, and therefore the options are not a deliverable in the current arrangement.
+The Company concluded that the option fees were substantive due to the uncertainty around whether the goals of the collaboration would be achieved, and therefore the options were not a deliverable in the current arrangement.
 If Roche elects to exercise the options, the exercises and related contingent deliverables would be accounted for as a separate arrangement.

 The Company evaluated whether the milestones that may be received in connection with the Roche agreement are substantive milestones.
-Pre-option exercise milestones, of up to \$215.0 million, that are expected to be achieved as a result of the Company's efforts during the performance of the research and development activities are considered substantive and are recognized as revenue upon the achievement of the milestone, assuming all other revenue recognition criteria are met.
-The development event milestones are not considered substantive because the Company does not contribute effort to the achievement of such milestones as they are expected to be achieved after the performance of the research and development activities.
-Consideration received with respect to these milestones will be added to the total arrangement consideration that has been allocated to the identified units of accounting.
-As a result, that amount is recognized as revenue ratably over the period starting from the effective date of the agreement to the date that the Company will complete all of its obligations, with a cumulative catch-up from the effective date through the date of achievement of the milestone.
-If the consideration is received after the completion of all of the Company's obligations, the amount will be recognized as revenue immediately.
+Pre-option exercise milestones that are expected to be achieved as a result of the Company's efforts during the performance of the research and development activities were considered substantive and would be recognized as revenue upon the achievement of the milestone, assuming all other revenue recognition criteria are met.
+The development event milestones were not considered substantive because the Company does not contribute effort to the achievement of such milestones as they are expected to be achieved after the performance of the research and development activities.
+Consideration received with respect to these milestones would be added to the total arrangement consideration that has been allocated to the identified units of accounting.
+There were no milestones achieved prior to the adoption of ASC 606 on January 1, 2018.

-During the years ended December 31, 2017 and 2016, the Company recognized revenue under the Roche collaboration of \$5.2 million and \$4.5 million, respectively, which represents a portion of the \$45.0 million upfront payment.
+During the years ended 2017 and 2016, the Company recognized revenue under the Roche collaboration of \$5.2 million and \$4.5 million, respectively, which represented a portion of the \$45.0 million upfront payment.